Culturally Sensitive Therapy

 When is Culturally Sensitive Therapy necessary?

-Culturally sensitive therapy is crucial in various contexts to ensure adequate mental health support.
-This approach becomes essential in addressing the diverse needs of individuals, fostering a therapeutic environment that respects and aligns with their cultural values.
+Culturally Sensitive Therapy is crucial in various contexts to ensure adequate mental health support.
+This approach becomes essential in addressing individuals' diverse needs and fostering a therapeutic environment that respects and aligns with their cultural values.
+Here are some instances when they are necessary:

 Addressing the client's culture